 Park at the end of Sunnyside road, a little dead end street in Beacon’s foothills.
 You’ll see signposts with information about the area’s wilderness and wildlife.

-..You begin a very steep ascent right away.
+Then you'll begin a very steep ascent on the Overlook Trail (red).
 No switchbacks here.
-Notably, along the way you’ll see a large conglomerate boulder, deposited in the last ice-age.
+Along the way you’ll see a large conglomerate boulder, deposited in the last ice-age.

 You’ll travel along through the woods for a while, going through some dips in a valley and over a stream and back up.

 Don’t worry, the big views are coming!
-You just have to get to the top first! :) After about . . miles you’ll start to see the trees dwarfing and the views peeking through.
+You just have to get to the top first! :) After ascending about a half mile, you’ll start to see the trees dwarfing and the views peeking through.

-This over look trail (color blaze) Then loops around to the (color blaze) .blank blank trail.
-A well-known stop along this trail are also the views at Lambs Hill.
+The Overlook trail (red) then hooks up to the White Trail, and will take you to a well-known stop at Lambs Hill.
 This trail loops back to . . .the overlook where you can head back down to your car.

 Which trails to use?
 Fishkill Ridge - Incline Railway (where to park)